aditj/bridge/src/games/FiftySix/README.md

 # Files and folders of src/games/FiftySix
-## Contains files to keep
+## Contains files for 56.
 ## - FiftySixBoard.js - Boardgame.io's  Board Object for 56
 ## - FiftySixGame.js - Boardgame.io's Game Object for 56
-## - modules.js - file to contain functions being used by game/board objects
+## - modules - folder to contain functions being used by game/board objects